illinoistech-itm/jhajek/itmt-430/reports/sprint-02/rubric.md

 The assignment will be 100 points cumulative.

-- 20 points for the UI/UX portion
+- 20 points for the UI/UX portion, including goals defined, goals met, and any assumptions made
-- 20 points for the Security Assumptions
+- 20 points for the Security and Testing portion including goals defined, goals met, and any assumptions made
-- 20 points for IT and Infrastructure Report
+- 20 points for IT and Infrastructure Report including goals defined, goals met, and any assumptions made
-- 20 points for Developer and Coding assumptions
+- 20 points for Developer and Coding reports including goals defined, goals met, and any assumptions made
+- 10 points for the install.md (your install instructions will be tested, so it needs to work)
+- 10 points for presentation.
+The presentation should match the goals completed to your User/Admin Story.
+Map them in aggregate to show your teams progress.
-- 10 points for the cumulative report and listing of goals for the next sprint
+- ~~10 points for the cumulative report and listing of goals for the next sprint~~
-- 10 points for the Presentation style
+- ~~10 points for the Presentation style~~
-  - The grading for the presentation will be a standard presentation
+  - ~~The grading for the presentation will be a standard presentation~~
-  - Was there a clear opening?
+  - ~~Was there a clear opening?~~
-  - Was there a clear explanation of the entire report content (not read of the page)?
+  - ~~Was there a clear explanation of the entire report content (not read of the page)?~~
-  - Was there a clear conclusion?
+  - ~~Was there a clear conclusion?~~

 Each section will be graded on a Likert Scale: